 - 1. Unless otherwise specified, mitigation shall take place prior to final project inspection to provide assurance that it will be completed and to mitigate for temporal loss of shoreline functions. - 2.
-Thurston County shall require monitoring reports on an annual basis, or an agreed upon monitoring schedule, for a minimum of five years and up to ten years, or until mitigation success is demonstrated through meeting all final performance standards for at least two consecutive monitoring reports.
-The mitigation plan shall provide specific criteria for monitoring the mitigation project.
-Results and additional conditions shall be electronically tagged to the parcel for future reference. - 3.
-Mitigation requirements shall run with the parcel, and notice of such requirements shall be recorded as a Notice to Title.
+Thurston County shall require monitoring reports to be submitted on an annual basis, or an agreed upon monitoring schedule, for a minimum of five years and up to ten years, or and until mitigation success is demonstrated through meeting all final performance standards for at least two consecutive monitoring reports.
+The mitigation plan shall provide specific criteria for maintaining and monitoring the mitigation project, as well as the monitoring schedule.
+Results and additional conditions shall be electronically tagged to the parcel for future reference.

+- 3. Mitigation requirements shall run with the parcel, and notice of such requirements shall be recorded as a Notice to Title.
 Mitigation as conditioned under project approval shall be maintained in perpetuity, except where authorized through review of an alternative mitigation plan. - 4.
 In the event that a subsequent landowner applies for additional permits, the electronic permit database will be queried for past mitigation requirements.
 If such mitigation is no longer in place or functioning, it shall be reinstalled prior to permit issuance. - 5.
 Mitigation enforcement shall occur under the authority of Chapter 19.500, Permit Provisions, Review and Enforcement, of this Program.